-Ensure staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others;
+• Ensure staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others;

-- empower staff to share any low-level safeguarding concerns and be confident to do so, this includes self-referral if they have found themselves in a situation that could be misinterpreted, appear compromising to others or where they have recognized that their behavior has fallen below that which is expected. - address unprofessional behaviour and support the individual to correct it at an early stage; - provide a responsive, sensitive and proportionate handling of such concerns when they are raised; and, - identify any weakness in the colleges safeguarding system.

-Report any concerns of this nature involving supply staff and contractors to their employers allowing inappropriate patterns of behavior to be identified.

-Low concerns will be recorded in writing and kept confidential, held securely and comply with the Data protection act 2018 and the UK General Data Protection Regulation (UK GDPR).
+- Empower staff to share any low-level safeguarding concerns and be confident to do so, this includes self-referral if they have found themselves in a situation that could be misinterpreted, appear compromising to others or where they have recognised that their behavior has fallen below that which is expected. - Address unprofessional behaviour and support the individual to correct it at an early stage; - Provide a responsive, sensitive and proportionate handling of such concerns when they are raised; and, - Identify any weakness in the colleges safeguarding system. - Where there is doubt regarding information that has been shared regarding the behaviour of a member of staff as a low level concern in fact meets the harm threshold the LADO will be contacted. - Report any concerns of this nature involving supply staff and contractors to their employers allowing inappropriate patterns of behavior to be identified.
+Low concerns will be recorded in writing and kept confidential, held securely and comply with the Data protection act 2018 and UK General Data Protection Regulation (UK GDPR) whilst employed by the college.(KCSiE 2023).
+Low level concern records will be kept for the duration of the member of staffs' employment, upon leaving employment the record will be removed.
+(Employment references do not refer to low level concerns.)